 - An Office 365 subscription with a SharePoint Online license.

-- Appropriate privileges to create Flows.
+- Appropriate privileges to create flows.

 - Working knowledge of SharePoint Online and Microsoft Power Automate (Flow).

-Securing Documents Using Power Automate:
+Securing Documents Using Power Automate

-Please note that this example is a snippet of how you can use this feature.
-When implementing in your live environment, please ensure necessary additional columns and MS Flow steps are added to prevent the Flow from recursively triggering.
+This example is merely a snippet of how to use this feature.
+When implementing it in your live environment, ensure the necessary additional columns and steps are added to prevent the flow from recursively triggering.

-Create a new Flow and use the SharePoint Online trigger ‘When a file is created (properties only)’.
-Select the URL for the Site Address and select the relevant Library Name and Folder for the trigger.
+Create a new flow and use the When a file is created (properties only) SharePoint Online trigger.
+In the Site Address field, add the URL, and in the Library Name and Folder fields, choose the relevant options.

-Insert a ‘Get file content’ action to get the details of the file.
-Select the URL for the Site Address and for File Identifier, select the ‘ID’ which is the output of ‘When a file is created (properties only)’ trigger.
+Insert a Get file content action to get the details of the file.
+Select the URL for the Site Address field, and for the File Identifier field, select the ID, which is the output of the When a file is created (properties only) trigger.

-Insert Muhimbi's ‘Secure document’ action and fill it out as per the screenshot displayed below:
+Insert Muhimbi's Secure document action and fill it out as follows:

-- Source Filename: Add ‘File Content’ which is the output of the ‘Get file content’ SharePoint Action.
+- Source file content — Add File Content to the output of the Get file content SharePoint action.

-Insert a ‘Create File’ action to write the file generated by ‘Secure Document’ action back to MS SharePoint Online.
-Select the URL for the Site Address and select the relevant Folder path where you want the secure document to be saved.
-For File Name, select the ‘Base file name’ and for ‘File Content’ select the ‘Processed file content’ both of which are the output of ‘Secure Document’ action.
+Insert a Create file action to write the file generated by the Secure document action back to MS SharePoint Online.
+Select the URL for the Site Address field, and select the relevant Folder Path where you want the secure document to be saved.
+For the File Name field, select Base file name, and for the File Content field, select Processed file content — both of which are the output of the Secure document action.